WheatonCS/Lexos/BackendProgrammingGuide.md

 * special comment:
-    * in `lexos.py` there should not be any complicated statement, general rule of thumb is that there should be no nested loop or if. because this file is used to just send information to the front end.
+    * in `lexos.py` there should not be any complicated statement, general rule of thumb is that there should be no nested loop or if. because this file is used to just send information to the front end. if you need to use a complicated statement, add a function somewhere else.